This post may contain affiliate links, view our disclosure.

 If you like pesto or chimichurri, chermoula is a must-try!

-Easy Chermoula Sauce Recipe
+Chermoula Sauce Ingredients

-In this section I explain the ingredients and give substitution ideas.
-For the full recipe (including ingredient amounts), see the recipe card below.
+In this section I explain the ingredients and give substitution ideas where applicable.
+For the full recipe (including the ingredient amounts), see the recipe card below.

-- Cumin, coriander, smoked paprika, coarse kosher salt, cayenne pepper, and black pepper – this is the spice blend we use to create a well-balanced, earthy, slightly smoky flavor profile; note that the cayenne pepper is optional and adds a slight kick without making this sauce overly spicy-hot
+- Cumin, coriander, smoked paprika, coarse kosher salt, cayenne pepper, and black pepper – This is the spice blend we use to create a well-balanced, earthy, slightly smoky flavor profile.
+Note that the cayenne pepper is optional and adds a slight kick without making this sauce overly spicy-hot.

 - Add all ingredients to a food processor.